mustansir14/serp_scrapper_and_difference_checker/README.md

 The backend for a project developed to scrape SERP for given queries on a monthly basis, and highlighting differences found in the results in each month.

-Developed using Python FastAPI.
+Developed using Python Django.
 Uses the DataForSEO API to gather SERP results.